• Skip to primary navigation

 For this particular project, I attached 2 surfboards to the sides of the cake (and therefore did not require any support) while another 2 were poked on the cake as 3D fondant surfboard toppers ( and therefore were attached with 2 toothpicks each so that they could stand in an upright position on the cake.

-• Extruder tool fitted with small round disc - I used this to pipe out yellow fondant scrollwork for the red surfboard.
+• Extruder tool fitted with small round disc - To pipe out yellow fondant scrollwork for the red surfboard.

-• Star plunger cutter - I used a very small sized star cutter to cut out yellow stars for the blue surfboard.
+• Star plunger cutter - To make the yellow stars for the blue surfboard.

-• Flower plunger cutter - This was used to cut out tiny 5 petal flowers for the red surfboard.
+• Flower plunger cutter - To cut out tiny 5 petal flowers for the red surfboard.

-• Clikstix numbers cutter - I used Clikstix number cutter for the number 18 on the blue fondant surfboard.
+• Clikstix numbers cutter - This is the number cutter for the number 18 on the blue fondant surfboard.

 • Round piping tip - I used the round piping tip to cut out tiny white polka dots for the yellow surfboard.